-Dent de Crolles is the high point of an extensive massif in the Chartreuse hills of the French Prealps.
-It has a summit of 2,062 metres that dominates the Grésivaudan valley to the south, whilst to the north a tilted synclinal plateau, protected by high cliffs on the west and east, descends for 1½ km to the edge of a cliff-encircled cirque overlooking the Perquelin valley, some 3 km ESE of St. Pierre de Chartreuse.
-To the south-west of the summit, a road pass ascends to 1,434 m at the Col du Coq, allowing easy access to the plateau along the waymarked GR9 footpath.
+Dent de Crolles is the high point of an extensive upland massif in the Chartreuse hills of the French Prealps.
+Its summit of 2,062 metres dominates the Grésivaudan valley to the south, whilst to the north a tilted synclinal plateau, protected by high cliffs on the west and east, descends for 1½ km to the edge of a cliff-encircled cirque overlooking the Perquelin valley, some 3 km ESE of St. Pierre de Chartreuse.
+To the south-west of the summit, a road ascends to 1,434 m at the Col du Coq allowing easy access to the plateau along the waymarked GR9 footpath.
 The hill owes its name to its resemblance to a giant molar when seen from the village of Crolles in the valley below.

-The Réseau de la Dent de Crolles provides perfect holiday caving, with a large number of classic through trips and round trips available of varying degrees of difficulty, as well as providing scope for more challenging expedition-style caving.
+The Réseau de la Dent de Crolles provides perfect holiday caving in a beautiful area, with a large number of classic through-trips and round-trips available of varying degrees of difficulty, as well as providing scope for more challenging expedition-style caving.
 It is possible to traverse from the top of the mountain to near its base, and through the mountain from one side to the other, and combinations of the two.
 Several of the more popular routes are waymarked and superbly equipped with pull-through chains and traverse lines.
 Some of the through-trips take around 4 hours, and others over 12 hours.
 All the entrances are reasonably accessible with the walk-ins varying between about ¾ of an hour, and two hours.

 The purpose of this website is to pull together the latest pertinent information on the cave, and to clarify the locations of the entrances.
 Please look at the Sources of information page for a summary of available material, much of it on the web.

-As of 2017 the following 11 entrances, ordered by altitude, are known.
-Those with links are discussed further on this site.
-The locations can seen displayed on the IGN Géoportail aerial photography website, based on work by Gilbert Bohec.
+As of June 2021 the following 13 entrances, ordered by altitude, are known.
+Entrances with hyperlinked names are discussed further on this site.
+The locations can seen displayed on the IGN Géoportail aerial photography website, on a map created by Gilbert Bohec.
 The entrances are shared between three communes, all in the département de l'Isère - St. Pierre de Chartreuse to the north; St. Pancrasse to the south; and St. Hilaire to the east.

 Links with Trou du Glaz and Grotte Chevalier